-EV Compensation helps to fix this by telling the camera to expose at a higher or lower setting than it thinks is right.
+EV Compensation helps to fix this by telling the camera to expose at a higher or lower setting than it interprets is right.
 For very bright settings (like the snow or beach), set an EV value as a positive number (+1/3, +1 etc).
 For very dark scenes, choose a negative EV number.

 Now, I know what you’re thinking – that doesn’t make sense!
 If the subject is very bright, don’t I need to set a lower EV (negative number) to make sure the image is exposed correctly?

-Well, no. It’s the opposite.
+Well, no. It’s the opposite actually.
 It helps to think of what the resulting image will look like.
-In the snow, where there are lots of bright areas, the camera will choose a mid point in the bright area, so the snow will look gray in the resulting image.
+In the snow, where there are lots of bright areas, the camera will choose a mid point in the bright area, so the snow will look blue gray in the resulting image.
 To fix that and make the snow white (as it should be), we need to brighten the image.
 Thus we need to increase the exposure and use a positive number.

 You would need to consider using exposure compensation in the following situations: